-1.3.1.2 Process for Requesting DSMS Services
+1.3.1.3 Process for Requesting DSN/AMMOS Services

-Proposers should contact the person named below for information about DSMS mission operations services and costs at the time when initial science operations concepts are being defined.
-A DSMS representative will assist proposers by providing information concerning services and costs.
-Further, they will assist in documenting initial DSMS requirements in a preliminary DSMS Service Agreement (DSA, formerly the PSLA).
+Proposers should contact the person(s) named below for information about DSN/AMMOS mission operations services and costs at the time when initial science operations concepts are being defined.
+A representative will assist proposers by providing information concerning services and costs.
+Further, they will assist in documenting initial requirements and estimates for DSN/AMMOS services/tools in the form of a letter of commitment.